-She is a member of the Colorado Trial Lawyers’ Association (CTLA), the Colorado Women’s Bar Association, the Attorneys Information and Exchange Group (AIEG), and the Animal Legal Defense Fund.
-She serves as a brief writer for CTLA’s amicus committee and is a member of CTLA’s bad faith committee.
+Outside the courtroom, Melissa is an active member of the Colorado Trial Lawyers’ Association (CTLA), the Colorado Women’s Bar Association (CWBA), the Attorneys Information and Exchange Group (AIEG), and the Colorado Women’s Trial Lawyer Network (WTLN).
+She serves a CLE coordinator for the WTLN, brief writer for CTLA’s amicus committee, and is a member of CTLA’s bad faith committee.
+In 2019, Melissa served as the Denver Regional Coordinator for the American Association of Justice (AAJ) Student Trial Advocacy Competition, and has, since 2018, served as a mentor to new attorneys through the State of New Mexico’s Bridge the Gap program.

 Seattle University School of Law (JD, cum laude, 2006)